Dragory/modmailbot-community-resources/GCP Guide.md

 Until Google decides to change its always free tier to something that isn't usable (unlikely).

-**I get an error about gateway intents or the bot is stuck on "Connectng to Discord..."**
+**I get an error about gateway intents or the bot is stuck on "Connecting to Discord..."**

 Make sure that the **server members intent** is enabled.